 Early detection of eye diseases is key to the treatment of them.
 For the more common eye diseases, damage done to the sophisticated tissues in your eyes can’t be undone, resulting in permanent degradation or loss of sight.
 All the more reason to have a trained professional search for early warning signs.
 And if your optometrist can mitigate or avoid eye diseases for you with available best practices, so much the better.

-For each of the notable eye diseases posing a risk to the majority, there’s a warning sign or two your MOA optometrist can look for to better the possible outcomes.
+For each of the notable eye diseases posing a risk to the majority, there’s a warning sign or two your Medical Optometry America optometrist can look for to better the possible outcomes.

 Diabetes can affect the body in several ways, but it attacks the eyes by way of veins in the retina.
 There are a few conditions affecting the eyes in particular that can develop without intervention early on.